BIOSTAT 301-0 Introduction to Epidemiology (1 Unit)

 This course introduces probability as the theoretical framework underlying statistical methods.
 Concepts include random variables, discrete and continuous probability distributions, multivariate distributions, and random variable transformations.
 A working knowledge of differential / integral calculus and matrix algebra fundamentals is required.

-BIOSTAT 305-0 Applied Statistical Programming in SAS (1 Unit)
+BIOSTAT 305-0 Data Management and Analysis in SAS (1 Unit)

 This course provides a thorough working introduction to the statistical programming language SAS.
 Concepts focus on practical issues relating to data management, statistical data processing and SAS programming.